TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

 on docs.typo3.org, the user should also be able to create a new exception page – without being distracted from the usual workflow.

-Therefore, the web server simulates a dummy exception page with the familiar "Edit on GitHub" button when it cannot find the requested exception page.
+Therefore, the web server simulates a default exception page with the familiar "Edit on GitHub" button when it cannot find the requested exception page.
 When the user clicks the button to add their experience with this exception, the web server creates the new exception page on-the-fly before redirecting